 This can lead to you losing important data due to inconveniences like power outages or internet connection errors.
 Companies should make sure all devices have apps which back data up regularly into an approved cloud storage manager.

 Remote work is even more complicated due to legal issues with data protection.
 There are numerous state and federal laws in place which dictate how companies should protect their data.
-Data security teams should make sure all devices are compliant with these laws, and keep track of regular employee reports in this regard.
+Data security teams should make sure all devices are compliant with these laws, and keep track of regular employee reports in this address.

 Related: Ways to Protect Online Privacy